How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 “Does my nonprofit need to be applying for a grant in the first place?”

-Therefore, it’s important to know if applying to grants is the right decision for funding your nonprofit, amongst many other funding sources at your disposal.
+It’s important to know if applying for grants is the right decision to fund your nonprofit, amongst many other funding sources at your disposal.
 And if so, how much energy should you invest in the process?
 Now, let’s understand the basics of grants, different types of grants, and how your nonprofit can write an effective grant proposal step by step.

 What are Grants?

 Grants are typically awarded to nonprofit organizations for a distinct program or purpose.
-Grantmaker generally focus their “giving” on:
+Grantmakers generally focus their “giving” on:

 • A specific population (such as children or organizations in New York)